KomodoPlatform/developer-docs/docs/basic-docs/komodo-api/cclib.md

 **cclibaddress evalcode pubkey**

-The `cclibaddress` method returns information about the addresses related to the specified `pubkey`, and according to the CryptoConditions module associated with the specified `evalcode`.
+The `cclibaddress` method returns information about the addresses related to the specified `pubkey`, and according to the Custom Consensus module associated with the specified `evalcode`.
 If no `pubkey` is provided, the `pubkey` used to the launch the daemon is the default.

 ### Arguments: